tariq-abdulghani/annotation-driven-dynamic-forms/projects/decorator-driven-dynamic-form/README.md

 ## Install

 > Note that:
-> library is under active development so some API may change in the future
+> library is under active development so some API may change.
+> please use each version documentation to test the library your opinions are appreciated

 install boot strap if you don't have it`npm i bootstrap` and add it in styles `npm i ddd-form`